This way or that way? How to approach transitional moments in your life

 External crossroad

 An external crossroad occurs when we find ourselves in need of making a change due to a factor outside ourselves.
-For example, you may find yourself working for a despicable boss or disliking your co-workers.
-Perhaps senior management lacks vision, is autocratic or proves to be incompetent.
+For example, you may find yourself working for a despicable boss or disliking your coworkers.
+Perhaps senior management lacks vision, is autocratic, or proves to be incompetent.
 Or you may find your employer is not responsive to your requests for additional training or further professional development.

 Other external crossroads arise out of values-based conflicts or ethical dilemmas.
-You may take exception to the quality of decisions being made by your co-workers or by management.
+You may take exception to the quality of decisions being made by your coworkers or by management.
 Worse, you may observe illegal or unethical practices.
-The impact of your employer’s decisions, products or services on people or the environment can also cause you to reconsider your situation.
+The impact of your employer’s decisions, products, or services on people or the environment can also cause you to reconsider your situation.

 External crossroads are not limited to the workplace.
 Personal or family circumstances can also catapult us into a crossroad, such as when a spouse or partner gets a new job in another city and you are forced to find a new job.
 Other examples include an illness in the family, financial challenges, or a troubling personal relationship.